Governance

 Dr Liz Jazwinska has more than 30 years’ experience in R&D innovation, technology and business development and has held senior positions in Academia, Industry and Government in Australia and Internationally.

-Liz is skilled at working at the interface between academia, industry and government and during her full time career Liz held senior leadership positions in all the following three sectors: Higher Education (Monash University and RMIT University), Government Funding (A*STAR in Singapore, the Ministry of Science and Innovation in New Zealand and the Australian Research Council) and Industry (Johnson & Johnson Research and GSK).
+Liz has held senior leadership positions in the following sectors: Higher Education (Monash University and RMIT University), Government Funding (A*STAR in Singapore, the Ministry of Science and Innovation in New Zealand and the Australian Research Council) and Industry (Johnson & Johnson Research and GSK).

 In 2009 she co-founded the molecular Diagnostics Company SpeeDx and during her career she has led the development of several Governance Boards in the not-for-profit sector.
 Liz began her career in human molecular genetics at the ANU and during her academic career, Liz established a substantial Academic portfolio and authored more than 62 publications in high-ranking peer-reviewed journals.